mfpjayb/maf.js-docs/component.md

 Components are the most basic building block of an application.
 It is composed of view and logic of a component and in the future a scoped style will be added.
-It is recommended for components to have a single responsibility to make it mentainable and more reusable.
+It is recommended for components to have a single responsibility to make it maintainable and more reusable.

 ## Structure